-- The PP must clearly address one or more of the priority research axes and challenges identified in this call (Item 3). - The PPs must clearly meet the evaluation criteria for the SN program (Appendix B). - The PPs must be carried out by transdisciplinary teams involving partners and collaborators internal and/or external to ULaval.
+- The PP must lead to results with a scope and application in Arctic and sub-Arctic regions, as defined by SN (see map). - The PP must clearly address one or more of the priority research axes and challenges identified in this call (Item 3). - The PPs must clearly meet the evaluation criteria for the SN program (Appendix B). - The PPs must be carried out by transdisciplinary teams involving partners and collaborators internal and/or external to ULaval.
 Researchers should apply as a team working on a given research theme.
 SN will not fund proposals led by individual researchers or teams from a single department or research centre.
 SN is not a substitute for individual funding programs such as NSERC's Discovery Grants Program, CIHR's Project component or SSHRC's Insight Program.